Construction Equipment Malfunction Lawyers

 Construction is happening all over Massachusetts, and while this is a positive sign of growth and progress, it also introduces a host of potential hazards.
 Construction is a dangerous industry, and accidents occur regularly.
 An especially precarious situation may arise when equipment malfunctions, potentially causing devastating results to workers and bystanders.
 Depending on one’s proximity to the accident and the equipment in question, the potential for serious injury is high.

-Fortunately, the Massachusetts equipment malfunction lawyers of Crowe & Mulvey, LLP, understand the dangers associated with construction sites and help accident victims pursue compensation from responsible parties to cover any medical costs or other damages sustained.
+Fortunately, the Boston construction equipment malfunction lawyers of Crowe & Mulvey, LLP, understand the dangers associated with construction sites and help accident victims pursue compensation from responsible parties to cover any medical costs or other damages sustained.

 Common Forms of Equipment Malfunction